-The Best Cenotes Near Tulum
+The Best Cenotes in Tulum

 Cenotes are created when the limestone ground cover of underground river systems collapse in, creating an entry point.
-There are over 4,000 known cenotes in the Riviera Maya region and so far, seven of the world’s ten longest mapped underground waterways exist beneath the Yucatan peninsula.
-While in Mexico, my local friend took me to all of the best cenotes near Tulum, so this post is of the best of the best.
-This is what I’d highly recommend for people wanting to dive, snorkel and free dive in the amazing cenotes in Tulum..
+There are over 4,000 known cenotes in the Riviera Maya region and so far, seven of the world’s ten longest mapped underground waterways exist beneath the Yucatan Peninsula.
+Most of the best cenotes in Riviera Maya cost money, but there are still some free cenotes in Tulum and Playa Del Carmen.

 Sac Actun System